eegdash.api#

 High-level interface to the EEGDash metadata database.

-Provides methods to query, insert, and update metadata records stored in the EEGDash MongoDB database (public or private).
-Also includes utilities to load EEG data from S3 for matched records.
+Provides methods to query, insert, and update metadata records stored in the EEGDash database via REST API gateway.

 For working with collections of recordings as PyTorch datasets, prefer EEGDashDataset.